Last reviewed Apr 8, 2026

 • No third-party analytics scripts in the app

-• The website uses Plausible (cookie-free analytics)
+• The website uses Plausible for cookie-free aggregate traffic and CTA measurement

 • We do not sell your calendar content